Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Summary and concluding remarks

-We apply these correction recipes to the SDSS-DR7 dataset and analyse their impact on the distribution of galaxies in popular index-index diagnostic planes.
-The general trends agree with the expectations based on the well known correlations between stellar populations and their gradients and morphology.
-In particular, (i) we obtain an enhancement of the bimodality in the distribution in the age-sensitive Balmer plane ($\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ vs. $\mathrm{D4000_n}$) as a consequence of a substantial flow of galaxies of intermediate age towards younger ages. (ii) In the metallicity-sensitive $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ vs. $[\mathrm{MgFe}]^\prime$ plane, there is a general trend to weaker metal absorption, which can be interpreted as direct consequence of ubiquitous negative metallicity gradients.
-Galaxies display evident correlations in these two planes, which are already well defined in the original indices from fibers. (iii) Aperture corrections tighten these correlations significantly, by reducing the scatter about the median relations by approximately a factor 2 in the young/metal-poor regime.
+We applied these correction recipes to the SDSS-DR7 dataset and analyzed their impact on the distribution of galaxies in popular index-index diagnostic planes.
+The general trends agree with the expectations based on the well-known correlations between stellar populations and their gradients and morphology.
+In particular, (i) we obtain an enhancement of the bimodality in the distribution in the age-sensitive Balmer plane ($\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ vs. $\mathrm{D4000_n}$) as a consequence of a substantial flow of galaxies of intermediate age toward younger ages. (ii) In the metallicity-sensitive $\mathrm{H\delta_A}+\mathrm{H\gamma_A}$ versus $[\mathrm{MgFe}]^\prime$ plane, there is a general trend to weaker metal absorption, which can be interpreted as direct consequence of ubiquitous negative metallicity gradients.
+Galaxies display evident correlations in these two planes, which are already well defined in the original indices from fibers. (iii) Aperture corrections tighten these correlations significantly, by reducing the scatter about the median relations by approximately a factor of 2 in the young--metal-poor regime.
 This is indeed a strong indication of the goodness of our corrections.
-They appear to be able to reduce the scatter connected to the random index variations due to the diverse redshift distribution of galaxies, and reveal a picture in which galaxies' stellar population properties are tightly linked one another.
-In appendix \ref{app:link_structure} we also report evidence that aperture-corrected indices correlate significantly better with structural parameters, such as the concentration index ($R_{90}/R_{50}$) and the absolute magnitude $M_r$, than uncorrected indices do.
+They appear to be able to reduce the scatter connected to the random index variations due to the diverse redshift distribution of galaxies, and reveal a picture in which a galaxy's stellar population properties are tightly linked to one another.
+In Appendix \ref{app:link_structure} we also report evidence that aperture-corrected indices correlate significantly better with structural parameters, such as the concentration index ($R_{90}/R_{50}$) and the absolute magnitude $M_r$, than uncorrected indices do.